 Because babies born at least 39 weeks tend to do best, it’s important to be patient in anticipation of your little one.
 As hard as it may be, avoid taking any natural labor stimulators, including midwives’ brew until your pregnancy has reached 39 weeks.

-Especially if your birth plan now includes an induction, planned by your doctor or other medical provider, it’s best to discuss with them any “at-home” steps like midwives’ brew before taking them.
-They may want to monitor you and baby more closely during labor.
+Especially if your birth plan now includes a medical induction, planned by your medical doctor or other medical provider, it’s best to discuss with them any “at-home” steps like midwives’ brew before taking them.
+They may want to monitor you and baby more closely during active labor.

 Trust in your body and your baby- they will arrive in their own perfect time.
 But if you would like to give them a little assistance, how long should you expect to wait after the fact?

 How Long does Midwives Brew Take to Work? (and Does it Work?)

 You’ve mixed up the concoction, slurped it down, and now you wait.
 Unfortunately, there’s no hard-set amount of time that midwives’ brew will take to work.

 Assuming you made the “original” recipe which calls for castor oil, it’s the oil that will likely stimulate contractions.
 Based on a previous trial of just castor oil, most women were laboring within 24 hours (source: Alternative Therapies in Health and Medicine).

 Castor oil encourages labor through stimulating muscles to contract.
 This is what causes uterine contractions to begin, but also the reason for any accompanying nausea and abdominal cramping (source: Intermountain Healthcare).

 Much of the evidence surrounding midwives’ brew, and even castor oil, is anecdotal.
 In order to say for certain, more research needs to be done.
 However, the “original” recipe for midwives’ brew, due to the castor oil, seems promising based on the scientific studies I’ve mentioned above.

 Can You Eat After Drinking Midwives Brew?